 Screen mid-level managerial candidates for management judgment, leadership potential, team and problem solving skills with the Branch Manager – Short Form test.
 Before you invest time and money to train a new employee, test your applicants for:

 This test provides the answers you need to make informed hiring and promotion decisions.

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the LEADERSHIP & MANAGEMENT SKILLS category section of our site.

-The Bank Branch Manager solution is for mid to upper-level financial institution managerial positions.
+The Branch Manager – Short Form test solution is for mid to upper-level financial institution managerial positions.
 Candidates answer a series of multiple choice questions to measure management potential, management judgment, leadership potential, team management, branch manager problem solving, business leadership, leadership motivation, interpersonal leadership, self leadership, and branch manager judgment.
 Sample tasks for this job would include, but are not limited to: directing activities of individuals working in financial institutions, analyzing and classifying risks and investments, approving and rejecting lines of credit, and establishing procedures for custody and control of assets.
 Potential job titles that use this solution are: Branch Manager, Banking Center Manager, Bank Manager and/or Service Center Manager

 Job Level: Leader